FAQ International payments

 Which currencies does GoCardless support?

-We currently support payments in GBP, EUR, SEK, DKK, AUD, NZD, CAD and USD.If you would like to be notified when we add a new currency you're interested in, please register your interest here.
+We currently support payments in GBP, EUR, SEK, DKK, AUD and NZD.

 Where can my customers be based?